omundy/learn-javascript/javascript-1/1-1-variables.md

 You can add Javascript to a **web page** inside a `<script>` element, or load it into your page from an external `.js` file.
 The browser will run your code when it loads the page, or in response to a user’s actions.

-⚠️ Always add `<script>` tags at the end, right before the closing `</body>` tag, to be sure all the HTML elements have loaded and are ready to be used by your code.

 Using an external `.js` file is usually preferred because, like external CSS, a single file used across your whole site makes your code easier to edit and maintain.
-[See the code in action](1-1-demos/0-hello.html).
+[See this code in action](1-1-demos/0-hello.html).

 ```js
 // 0-hello.js